itmat/pade/README.md

 -----

 ## Install PADE on your mac
-1. Make sure you have the clang version of Python.
+1. Make sure you have the *clang version of Python* and not Apple's version which is compiled with llvm-gcc.
+For more information, please see <http://pragmaticstartup.wordpress.com/2012/12/25/error-command-llvm-gcc-4-2-failed-with-exit-status-1/>

 		brew install python

+2.